MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-barriers-teams.md

 # Information barriers in Microsoft Teams

-[Microsoft Purview Information Barriers](/microsoft-365/compliance/information-barriers) (IBs) are policies that an admin can configure to prevent individuals or groups from communicating with each other.
+[Microsoft Purview Information Barriers](information-barriers.md) (IBs) are policies that an admin can configure to prevent individuals or groups from communicating with each other.
 IBs are useful if, for example, one department is handling information that shouldn't be shared with other departments.
 IBs are also useful when a group needs to be isolated or prevented from communicating with anyone outside of that group.
 Shared channels in Microsoft Teams is supported by information barriers.
 Depending on the type of sharing, information barriers policies may restrict sharing in certain ways.
-For more information about shared channels and information barriers behavior, see [Information barriers and Shared Channels](information-barriers-shared-channels.md).
+For more information about shared channels and information barriers behavior, see [Information barriers and shared channels](information-barriers-teams-shared-channels.md).

 For Microsoft Teams, information barriers can determine and prevent the following kinds of unauthorized collaborations: